Wordpress-Development/official-flowershop/README.md

 #### Step 4
 Now, we will import the Sample Data into your WordPress site.
+The Sample Data files can be found inside our theme package, under the "sample-data" directory.

 Again, it is important to notice that if you already have a running WordPress site, (you have posts and pages you wish to keep) do not install the sample data files as they may replace your current data.